jancarloviray/blog/_posts/2016-12-19-postgres-quick-start-and-best-practices.md

 # `-c` points to the main config file postgresql.conf it will use
 ```

 The main configuration file is **postgresql.conf**.
-Open that file and check out the section callled "FILE LOCATIONS".
-This sections will show configuration and data files postgres looks for.
+Open it and check out the section callled "FILE LOCATIONS" - this will show configuration and data files postgres looks for.

 ## Server Configuration

 `config_file = '/etc/postgresql/9.6/main/postgresql.conf'`

-This is the main server config where you can tune performance, change connection settings, security and authentication settings, ssl, memory consumption, replication, query planning, error reporting and logging and etc.
+The main server config where you can tune: performance, change connection settings, security and authentication settings, ssl, memory consumption, replication, query planning, error reporting and logging and etc.

 ## Client Authentication